bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for document object model.
+The Dom is an object representation of the html document with a tree data structure.
+It is an interface that allows us to manipulate the html document.

 2. What is an event?
+An event is any interaction a user has with a page.
 3. What is an event listener?
+An event listener is a method that listens or waits for an event to happen on an element.
 4. Why would we convert a NodeList into an Array?

+There are only a few methods that we can use on a Nodelist because it is an array-like object.
+If we convert it into an array we are able to use all of the array methods on objects in the nodelist.
 5. What is a component?
+Components are reusuable blocks of code that are used as a building block of a web page or element.

 ### Git Set up